chainloop-dev/docs/docs/getting-started/attestation-crafting.md

 ## Crafting our first attestation locally

-To create an attestation two things are required, the ChainLoop crafting tool and a robot account.
+To create an attestation two things are required, the Chainloop crafting tool and a robot account.

-The crafting tool is currently bundled within ChainLoop command line tool.
+The crafting tool is currently bundled within Chainloop command line tool.
 To install it just follow the [installation](installation) instructions.

 The robot account was created during the [previous step](./workflow-definition#robot-account-creation) and it's required during all the stages of the crafting process.
 It can be provided via the `--token` flag or the `$CHAINLOOP_ROBOT_ACCOUNT` environment variable.